fluffynukeit/purescript-foreign-options/README.md

 before the options can be used in the foreign library.
 This module provides functionality for handling this conversion in a type safe way.

-The module declares two types: `OptionsSrc` and `Options`.  `OptionsSrc` associates an options type `a` with a Purescript record of options type `{|b}`  The `toOptions` function then converts any `OptionsSrc a {|b}` to a foreign object `Options a`.
-The foreign function can then be declared to accept a specify kind of foreign options, such as `Options MyLibrary`, so passing options of the wrong type to a foreign function results in a compile time error.
+The module defines a type `Options a` to represent a foreign anonymous options object.
+Also defined is a function `toOptions` that converts a purescript record of type `{|a}` to `Options {|a}`.
+In this way, foreign functions that consume the options can be declared using `Options MyOptionsRecordType` in the function signature, so passing any incomplete or incorrect set of options to that function is a compile time error.

+Additionally, since records are used to respresent the set of options in Purescript, options can be easily updated using the `record { myfield = 7}` syntax.

+The conversion is one-way; there is no provided functionality to marshal the `Options` type back to a Purescript record.

+Example usage is provided in the `examples` directory.

 ### Conversion method